brianhigh/brfss/get-brfss-data.md

 ## Overview

-Get the 2012-2014 datasets from http://www.cdc.gov/brfss, load into a data table, and report file sizes and memory use along the way to track progress and resource utilization.
+Get the 2012-2014 datasets from http://www.cdc.gov/brfss, load into a data table, report file sizes and memory use, and save the data to a single TSV file.

 ## Configure the time range in years